ilya-aby/healthbench-runner/README.md

 - Cost and timing estimates
 - Support for reasoning models (GPT-5.1, etc.) with configurable effort levels
 - Results saved to JSON for analysis
+- Grader runs multiple rubrics concurrently while the model runs serially for each example

 ## Setup